nanoporetech/modkit/book/src/limitations.md

 alignment.
 If a read name is detected more than once, the occurance is logged but both alignments will be used.
 This limiration may be removed in the future with a form of dynamic de-duplication.

+1. If your modBAM has been pre-filtered to a specific region, you should pass the same region information to `modkit`.
+In a future release (0.1.z) `modkit` will inspect the bam index directly.